Welcome to today's edition of the Rush 24-7 podcast.

 Do not raise taxes.

-And I know that Obama will cave because you got Clinton out there trying to tell Obama that it's a Republicans who will cave.
+And I know that Obama will caved because you got Clinton out there trying to tell Obama that it's the Republicans who will cave.

-They know full well, and they're relying on the power of the presidency, the power of being in the White House.
+They know, they know full well, and they're relying on the power of the presidency, the power of being in the White House.

-They're gonna they're gonna try to instill fear in the Republicans that the American people want us to work together, blah, blah, blah.
+They're going to try to instill fear in the Republicans that the American people want us to work together, blah, blah, blah.

 And certainly Republican voters don't.